DreamworldSolutions/dw-ripple/README.md

 - `primary` Boolean.
 Set when ripple is to be shown in primary color.
 - `secondary` Boolean, Set when ripple is to be shown in secondary color.
 - `disabled` Boolean.
 Set when disabled. e.g. When icon-button is disabled, no ripple is to be shown.
-- `unbound` Boolean.
+- `unbounded` Boolean.
 By defualt ripple effect are shown from the point where user clicks.
 If we want to show ripple always from the center (irrespective of the click position) then set to `true`.

 ## Theming